Some things change:

-Some things stay the same, like our newsletter, HOOKED, which consistently features and celebrates at least one new project, our people and their families, how Jackson folks are contributing in our communities, jokes and humor, safety tips, the latest fishing tips for our local rivers and a recommended fly of the month.
-Bernie.
-Company values.
-Good tools.
+- Our newsletter, HOOKED, which celebrates projects, our people and their families, good things happening in our communities, safety tips, the latest fishing tips for our local rivers and a healthy dose of sarcasm and making fun of ourselves.

 - Our core culture.

 Culture is tough to define because it isn’t necessarily tangible.
 In fact, culture often lies in the intangible.
 It is so automatic, so engrained in your being that you don’t think about it.
 As hard as culture may be to define, we keep coming back to a few things: